casdoor/casdoor-website/docs/integration/javascript/wechat_miniprogram.md

 ## Introduction

-Since WeChat Mini Program do not support standardized OAuth, it cannot jump to the self-host Casdoor webpage for login.
+Since WeChat Mini Program does not support standardized OAuth, it cannot jump to the self-host Casdoor webpage for login.
 Therefore, the process of using Casdoor for WeChat Mini Program is different from that of ordinary programs.

-This document will talk about how to access Casdoor to WeChat Mini Program, You can find the example on GitHub here: [casdoor-wechat-miniprogram-example](https://github.com/casdoor/casdoor-wechat-miniprogram-example).
+This document will talk about how to access Casdoor to WeChat Mini Program.
+You can find the example on GitHub here: [casdoor-wechat-miniprogram-example](https://github.com/casdoor/casdoor-wechat-miniprogram-example).
 More detailed information can be found in the WeChat Mini Program [login document](https://developers.weixin.qq.com/miniprogram/dev/framework/open-ability/login.html).

 >The following are some of the names in the configuration: